5 Tips for Success in Agile software development

 Open communication on daily basis is key to success

 Agile approach requires frequent communication.
-No matter how far you and your development team are, keeping the conversation open and on daily basis.
+No matter how far you and your development team are, keep the conversation open and on daily basis.
 This is for no reason other than building trust and strong rapport with your team members.
-Agile frameworks, like Scrum, encourage you to have periodic meeting with your development team.
+Agile frameworks, like Scrum, encourage you to have periodic meetings with your development team.
 If you go for offshore development, do pay them a visit and learn about their culture.
 Once your team’s trust is gained, you have secured deliveries of unique and original products along the line.

 Tip 4: Be patient

 When it comes to transformation, be patient.
 The bigger a company is, the longer it takes to shift its working methodology.
 A study on functions and features usability of custom software development applications engineered using traditional approaches conducted in 1996 by The Standish Group in the Modernization Clearing a pathway to success report has found that among the functions and features studied, only 7% were always used while 45% were never used.
 This is the very gap that modern-day Agile working methodology is able to address and help save the day.
-It do so by cutting down as much as 45% of never-used features which people unwittingly spent so much time, efforts, and waste building.
+It does so by cutting down as much as 45% of never-used features which people unwittingly spent so much time, efforts, and waste building.
 Therefore, despite real agile transformation being a bit time-consuming, the Agile software development process promises successful delivery of spot-on software that is built on real needs through lean and empirical process in shortest possible time-to-market.

 Tip 5: Stay committed to goals yet flexible in approach